John-Kingham/quality_shares/.github/ISSUE_TEMPLATE/user-story-template.md

 ---
 name: User Story Template
-about: 'USER STORY: Add a brief description'
+about: A template for user stories
-title: ''
+title: 'User Story: Enter a brief title'
 labels: must-have
 assignees: ''